Reflection maps: Reflection maps

 \section{Reflection maps}

-Here we define (generalized) reflection maps, essential reflection maps and reflected graphs.
-We give some examples and show basic properties. \begin{definition} Given a reflection group $G$ acting on $\C^p$, a \emph{$G$-reflection map} $f\colon X\to\C^p$ is a map of the form
+Here we define (quasi-) reflection maps, essential reflection maps and reflected graphs.
+We give examples and show some basic properties. \begin{definition} Given a reflection group $G$ acting on $V$, a \emph{$G$-reflection map} $f\colon X\to\C^p$ is a composite